 - Sending transaction receipts or summaries directly to consumers' mobile device immediately after a purchase

-Components are needed to allow Push notifications to work
+Components that are needed to allow Push notifications to work

-A mobile device - The foundation here and the channel by which you will communicate with the consumer.
-This doesn't have to be a mobile phone, it could be a tablet for instance, however in the case of engagement of your consumers in the physical world, like your retail locations, it's more practical that it be a mobile phone.
+A mobile device - This is the foundation here and the channel by which you will communicate with the consumer.
+This doesn't have to be a mobile phone, it could be a tablet for instance, however in the case of engagement of your consumers in the physical world (like your retail locations) it's more practical that it be a mobile phone.
 The only assumption here is that the mobile device is Android or IOS.

-Mobile APP - The Mobile APP does not actually create the Push notification (although technically it could), instead the mobile Mobile APP is instead intended to provide the content when a push notification is received and accepted as well as to provide the device identification needed to the back end system that actually creates the content for the notification and requests the push to be sent by the notification service.
+Mobile App - The Mobile App does not actually create the Push notification (although technically it could), instead the mobile Mobile App is intended to provide the content when a push notification is received and accepted.
+Also, it will provide the device identification needed to the back-end system that actually creates the content for the notification and requests the push to be sent by the notification service.

 A back-end Content Management System, CRM, and/or personalization and engagement platform (Plexure) - This is the component which formulates the contents of a push notification as well as the actions associated with it.
-It is the system that requests a push notification of "Welcome back Sally" is created and sent to a given user and then triggers the content in the Mobile APP that is desired.
+It is the system that requests a push notification such as "Welcome back Sally" is created and sent to a given user and then triggers the content in the Mobile App that is desired.